Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/tags.md

 | `shape/5d/platonic/simplex`            | 5-simplex                |
 | `shape/5d/platonic/hypercube`          | Hypercube (5D)           |

+There are many more shape tags (including Archimedian and Catalan solids) defined in [`tags.kdl`][tags.kdl].
+More will be added as they are used in puzzles.

 ### Colors

 The `colors` tags relate to the color system of the puzzle.